 Fun Fact: The actress and R&B singer Brandy is my distant cousin!

-Hi!
 My name is Stephyne Weathersby, and I am a junior Creative Writing major from Byram, Mississippi.
-I am actively involved with EBONI, which is Emerson’s Black student union.
-Also, I am a Resident Assistant in Piano Row.
+I am president of EBONI, which is Emerson’s Black student union.
+I am also a Resident Assistant in Piano Row.
 What I love most about Emerson is the creative atmosphere, specifically within the Black community.
-For instance, I am currently directing a documentary that explores the Black Emersonian experience.
-I have modeled in multiple student-curated photoshoots and I have three publications being released in Emerson’s “Flawless Brown” and “Generic Magazine”.
+I have three publications being released in Emerson’s “Flawless Brown” and “Generic Magazine.”

 Pronouns: (She/Her/Hers)